<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 What can be requested through Aeon?

 All General and Special Collections material will be requested through Aeon.
-This includes: books, periodicals, manuscripts, Modern Manuscripts, maps, microfilm, and microfiche.
-This also includes city directories, phone books, newspapers, and unprocessed manuscript collections.
+This includes but is not limited to: books, periodicals, manuscripts, Modern Manuscripts, maps, microfilm, and microfiche, city directories, phone books, newspapers, and unprocessed manuscript collections.

-Open shelf reference material on the 2nd, 3rd, and 4th floors however, will not be requested through Aeon.
-Researchers will continue to pull those items off of the open shelves for consultation.
+Open shelf reference material on the 2nd, 3rd, and 4th floors however, does not need to be requested through Aeon.
+Researchers can pull those items from the open shelves for consultation.

 Does Aeon provide access to subscription databases remotely?

-No. Access to subscription databases, such as Ancestry.com or Jstor cannot be accessed remotely through Aeon.
-These can be accessed only within the Newberry building either through our website or public access computer menus.
+No. Subscription databases, such as Ancestry.com or Jstor cannot be accessed remotely through Aeon.
+These can be accessed only within the Newberry building through our website on the public access computers or your own device.

 When will my materials be retrieved from the stacks building?

-Material will be retrieved from the stacks building when you arrive at the library and sign into the appropriate reading room in the order the requests were submitted.
-We will not be retrieving material ahead of time.
-Readers will be able to put material on hold after viewing for a future visit.
+Material will be retrieved from the stacks building when you arrive at the library and sign into the appropriate reading room.
+We typically do not retrieve material ahead of time.
+Readers can put material on hold after viewing for a future visit.

 Is there a limit to the number of requests I can make at one time?

-Yes, if is a request you have already submitted through Aeon, you can "clone" that request and resubmit it.
-If it is something that you have not yet requested through Aeon, you will need to request it anew through the online catalog or finding aid.
+Yes.
+If you have already submitted a request for the item through Aeon, you can duplicate that request and re-submit it by selecting “Actions” followed by “Clone Request”.
+If it is something that you have not yet requested through Aeon, you will need to request it through the online catalog or finding aid.

 How long are my requests saved?
 How long will my account be active?

-Your account will be active for one year, at which point you will need to show ID to get a new reader's card.
+Your requests will remain in your account indefinitely.
+Your account will be active for one year, at which point you will need to show ID to renew your reader's card.
 The system will prompt you to update your information the next time you login to your account.
-You may change or update your account information at any time by clicking on "Preferences" and "Change User Information" or "Change Password."
-Your requests will remain in your account indefinitely.
+You may change or update your account information at any time by clicking on "Preferences" followed by "Change User Information" or "Change Password."

 Questions about Aeon Photoduplication